Rous sarcoma virus: Gag protein

 Gag proteins are necessary for virion assembly and mature virus infection of the host cell.
 The gag protein (Pr76) for RSV contains 701 amino acids.
 It is cleaved by virus encoded protease, releasing products found in the infectious virion.
 These cleaved products include the matrix (MA), capsid (CA), and nucleocapsid (NC), which are able to enter other pathways to infect new cells.

 RSV envelope

 RSV has an envelope which has one glycoprotein: env.
 Env is made up of gp85 and gp37, which are glycoproteins that assemble into oligomers.
 The function of env is to bind RSV to the host cell receptor and induce fusion with the target cell in a pH independent manner.
 The envelope is acquired during exocytosis.
 The virus buds or pushes on the plasma membrane, which allows it to leave the cell with a new outer membrane from the host cell.

 Replication cycle

 Cell entry

 There are two ways viruses can enter the host cell: cell receptor endocytosis or fusion.
-Endocytosis is the process where the virus binds a receptor on the target cell membrane, and the virus is taken into or endocytosed into the cell.
-Endocytosis can either be pH independent or pH dependent.
 Fusion occurs when the virus fuses together with the target cell membrane and releases its genome into the cell.
 RSV enters the host cell through fusion of the host cell membrane.